Insulin Human Regular (IN-su-lin HUE-man REG-yoo-lar)

 There may be other brand names for this medicine.

-Humulin R Concentrated U-500, Humulin R, Novolin R, ReliOn Humulin R
+Humulin R, Humulin R Concentrated U-500, Novolin R, ReliOn Humulin R, Relion Novolin R

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to any type of insulin.
+Do not use this medicine if you have had an allergic reaction to regular human insulin.
+Do not use this medicine while your blood sugar is too low (hypoglycemia).

 How to Use This Medicine